 Acquisition and integration costs include professional fees incurred to identify, qualify, close and integrate the assets purchased and pending.
-In fiscal 2017, SVI closed \$485.4 million of acquisitions, with an additional \$17.2 million of acquisitions closed subsequent to the year end.
+SVI has closed or announced \$88.2 million of acquisitions to date in fiscal 2018, following \$485.4 million of acquisitions in fiscal 2017.